PayLane/paylane_js/README.md

 4. The usual form submission process is resumed, and the merchants servers receive the token along with the other information from the form (except for the sensitive card data).
 5. The merchant can issue a sale/authorization/checkCard/checkCard3DSecure request using the secret token (bear in mind that the token is only valid for 15 minutes).

-## initialization
+## Initialization

 Heres the basic HTML markup for a typical payment form:

     <form id="checkout-form" action="" type="">
         <!-- merchant's input elements, as many as required -->